orf/blog-hugo/content/blog/xcat-1.0/index.md

 ## Summary

 I'm sure they are already working on XPath 4.0.
-I wonder if they will add DirectX support, I think it's really lacking in that area.
+I wonder if they will add access to sockets, I think it's really lacking in that area.